concinim/wh-acd/platform-metrics.md

 You can configure only one instance of the {{site.data.keyword.mon_full_notm}} service per region to collect platform metrics.
 * To configure the Monitoring instance, you must turn on the *platform metrics* configuration setting.
-* If a Monitoring instance in a region is already enabled to collect platform metrics, metrics from enabled-Sysdig services are collected automatically and available for monitoring through this instance.
-For more information about enabled-monitoring instances, see [{{site.data.keyword.cloud}} services](https://www.ibm.com/cloud/services).
+* If a Monitoring instance in a region is already enabled to collect platform metrics, metrics from enabled services are collected automatically and available for monitoring through this instance.
+For more information about enabled instances, see [{{site.data.keyword.cloud}} services](https://www.ibm.com/cloud/services).

 To monitor platform metrics, check that the {{site.data.keyword.mon_full_notm}} instance is provisioned in the same region where the {{site.data.keyword.cloud_notm}} instance is provisioned.
 {: important}